-UHI Perth is committed to ensuring that if employees become unable to undertake their role during their employment with the College that we look at redeployment and training opportunities to retain their services within the College.
+UHI Perth is committed to ensuring that if employees become disabled during their employment with the College that we look at redeployment and training opportunities to retain their services within the College.

 Employees make regular use of the Occupational Health service provided by UHI Perth through management referrals to allow the College, and employees, to make informed decisions about any reasonable adjustments that UHI Perth may be able to support and, where appropriate and requested by the employee, we have engaged our Occupational Health Service to support members of staff to leave through ill-health retirement.